Migrate a cluster

 Migrate cluster using replication

 To migrate Dynatrace Managed nodes using the replication method:

 Set up target nodes and all the necessary networking.

 For the typical scenario, it's assumed that the number of target nodes is at least as high as the number of source nodes.
-Make sure the target nodes meet the hardware requirements and that there is unrestricted connectivity between your current cluster and the target cluster.
-All ports that are open within the current cluster must also be open within the target cluster.
+Make sure the target nodes meet the hardware requirements and that there is unrestricted connectivity between your current nodes and the target nodes.
+All ports that are open within the current nodes must also be open within newly added target nodes.

-Add new Dynatrace Managed nodes on the target cluster one at a time.
+Add new Dynatrace Managed nodes to the current cluster one at a time.

 Make sure that all the existing cluster nodes are healthy and reachable before adding another node.
 If multiple nodes are being migrated, make sure that the new node is fully started before proceeding to the next one.

 Disable OneAgent traffic on the source nodes but keep them running until data replication is finished and until non-replicated transaction storage data has expired.